yossef-elgendy/Movie-List-Back-End-Project/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to fork, contribute, or use this project as a reference for your own learning and development endeavors.
+Feel free to fork, contribute, or use this project as a reference for your own learning and development endeavours.

 Happy coding!